libremfg/rhize-docs/content/how-to/bpmn/bpmn-elements.md

 ![exclusive gateways are marked by an "x" icon](/images/bpmn/bpmn-gateway-exclusive.svg)

 Marked by an "X" icon, an _exclusive gateway_ represents a point in a process where only one path is followed.
-In some conversations, exclusive gateways are also called _XORs_.
+In some conversations, an exclusive gateway is also called an _XOR_.

 If a gateway has multiple sequence flows, all flows except one must have a conditional [JSONata expression](https://docs.jsonata.org/1.7.0/overview) that the engine can evaluate.
 To designate a default, leave one flow without an expression.